 Finding the Root Cause of Forecast Inaccuracy

 Demand forecast accuracy is the foundation of effective supply planning.
-Without it, all subsequent efforts to optimize plans and policies will miss the mark, no matter how well-executed.
+Without it, which we like to call forecasting inaccuracy, all subsequent efforts to optimize plans and policies will miss the mark, no matter how well-executed.

 When selecting supply planning software, it is crucial to understand the importance of forecasting relative to other system features.
 It is common to focus on addressing issues such as transferring stock between warehouses to mitigate imbalances, prioritizing customer orders in a stock-out situation, managing expedited deliveries, squeezing more stock into limited warehouse space, etc. While these activities are important, they are not the root cause of the problem, they are artifacts of inaccurate forecasts (the true underlying problem).
 Get the forecast wrong, and it doesn’t matter how well you execute all of the downstream activities; you will still encounter stock outs, bloated inventories, product obsolescence, and a host of other ills.

-Vanguard eliminates supply chain problems by applying advanced analytics that address root causes, to improve efficiency through AI-driven automation, and to facilitate collaboration through an easy-to-use, Web-based interface.
+Vanguard eliminates forecasting inaccuracy problems by applying advanced analytics that addresses root causes, to improve efficiency through AI-driven automation, and facilitates collaboration through an easy-to-use, Web-based interface.
 This is very different from many competing solutions, which focus on improving planner efficiency simply by giving them easier access to data and reports without materially changing planner activities.